rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 ### Deprecated Utility Classes
 #### Alignment classes

-The utility alignment classes have been deprecated and updated to bring them inline with the latest token names.
+The utility alignment classes have been deprecated and updated to bring them in line with the latest token names.
 In addition they have been extended to support each of the breakpoint only options.

 Below find a map to migrate to the new names